Fatty Acids: Natural Cyclic

 Unusual C27 to C30 unsaturated fatty acids have been isolated from an Australian sponge, Amphimedon sp., which are distinctive in possessing a cyclopropylidene group and have been termed 'amphimic acids', two of which are illustrated below.
 Again, apart from the ring structure they are obviously closely related to the demospongic acids.

-While 9,10-methylene-hexadecanoic acid has been found at low levels in some bovine tissues, e.g., the heart, and even at trace levels in human adipose tissue, it seems likely that they have their origin in bacteria at some point of the food chain (see the cyclohexyl fatty acids above), while cyclopropanoid fatty acids found in nematodes are believed to originate in bacteria in their diet.
+While 9,10-methylene-hexadecanoic acid has been found at low levels in some bovine tissues, e.g., the heart, and traces of this this and other isomers/homologues, including odd-chain components are present in human plasma and adipose tissue, it seems likely that they have their origin in bacteria at some point in the food chain or in the intestinal microbiome (see the cyclohexyl fatty acids above); cis-3,4-methylene-heptanoylcarnitine is a relatively abundant medium-chain acylcarnitine in human blood and may be to be a product of incomplete beta-oxidation of long-chain cyclopropane fatty acids.
+Cyclopropanoid fatty acids found in nematodes are believed to originate in bacteria in their diet.

 Recommended Reading